bach5000/BinaryClock/Screensaver/README.md

 ### Why I wrote this:

-I was inspired to write this program when I saw my college roommate, Ben Kinder (http://bitscape.festing.org), running a program like this on his gnome bar in Linux.
+I was inspired to write this program when I saw my college roommate, Ben Kinder, running a program like this on his gnome bar in Linux.
 I have no idea if this is the "official" layout of a binary clock or if there even is such a thing.

 ### How I wrote this: